 Sustainable Urban Planning: What It Is and How It Can Be Done

 More individuals have been migrating to urban areas, but cities may be ill-equipped to handle the rising population.
-In North America, the number of people living in urban areas has grown by nearly 20% when compared to the population in 2010.
+In North America, the number of people living in urban areas has grown by nearly 20% compared to 2010.

-And globally, 56% of the world's population now live in urban areas.
+And globally, 56% of the world's population now lives in urban areas.

 However, a high-density population may cause city dwellers to suffer from poor air and water quality, waste management issues, and high levels of other pollution (in addition to climate change-causing carbon emissions).